-- We will build on the Universal Credit Triage Trial to better target our preventative outreach services at those who will be impacted by upcoming Welfare Reform changes. - We will widen the specific consultation we hold with partners who fulfil a 'system' safeguarding' role in order to test our established responses in this area.
+- We will build on the learning from the Universal Credit Triage Trial to better target support to those who will be impacted on by upcoming Welfare Reform changes. - We will pilot formalising the alignment of support with the DHP review process.